 When you blog strategically for your business, you’re creating in-depth pieces of content that people can find online on autopilot 24/7.
-They’ll search for a keyword and, if your blog strategy and SEO are done well, those intrigued people will enter your business’s ecosystem.
-Maybe they’ll stay around a bit longer via your other blog posts or email list.
-They might be SO ready for you to help them that they book one of your services right then and there.
-So what are the 5 main benefits of blogging for your business.
+They’ll search for something and, if your SEO is done well, those intrigued people will enter your business’s ecosystem.
+Maybe they’ll even stay around a bit longer by visiting your other blog posts or signing up for your email list.
+They might be SO ready for you to help them that they book one of your services or purchase something right then and there.
+As you can see, there are loads of benefits of blogging for your business.
 Let’s get into the biggest ones now.

 If your dream is to make a full-time income (or more!) with your business, showing up in all the right places will help.

 With over 8.5 billion searches a day on Google, it’s safe to say your potential clients/customers are regularly looking for answers.
 And when you show up as the brand with those answers, your brand gets a big A+ from those readers (aka more trust and credibility).

 That’s because of a powerful principle in psychology called the mere-exposure effect.
 The more times your brand can provide exactly what your perfect match people are looking for, the more likely they’ll like your brand and associate it with whatever it is you do.

 Blogging regularly on the same topics also leads to your business becoming an authority figure on those topics.

 It’s relatively self-explanatory, but topical authority is when your business becomes the go-to for your specific niche.
 As in, if you wrote consistently about productivity for busy mompreneurs, your brand would eventually be considered the ‘expert’ in that area in Google’s eyes.

 As with most methods of marketing, you’ll need a strategy if you want your blogging efforts to actually produce a positive return on investment as soon as possible.
 Even if you’re totally DIYing it, that’s still a bunch of time invested into it.
 And let’s not forget: time is money.